aimclub/rostok/README_en.md

 GOST:

-* I. I. Borisov, E. E. Khornutov, D. V. Ivolga, N. A. Molchanov, I. A. Maksimov and S. A. Kolyubin, "Reconfigurable Underactuated Adaptive Gripper Designed by Morphological Computation," 2022 International Conference on Robotics and Automation (ICRA), 2022, pp. 1130-1136, doi: 10.1109/ICRA46639.2022.9811738.
+* I. I. Borisov, E. E. Khomutov, D. V. Ivolga, N. A. Molchanov, I. A. Maksimov and S. A. Kolyubin, "Reconfigurable Underactuated Adaptive Gripper Designed by Morphological Computation," 2022 International Conference on Robotics and Automation (ICRA), 2022, pp. 1130-1136, doi: 10.1109/ICRA46639.2022.9811738.

 Bibtex:

 * @inproceedings{borisov2022reconfigurable,
-  title={Reconfigurable underactuated adaptive gripper designed by morphological computation}, author={Borisov, Ivan I and Khornutov, Evgenii E and Ivolga, Dmitriy V and Molchanov, Nikita A and Maksimov, Ivan A and Kolyubin, Sergey A}, booktitle={2022 International Conference on Robotics and Automation (ICRA)}, pages={1130--1136}, year={2022},
+  title={Reconfigurable underactuated adaptive gripper designed by morphological computation}, author={Borisov, Ivan I and Khomutov, Evgenii E and Ivolga, Dmitriy V and Molchanov, Nikita A and Maksimov, Ivan A and Kolyubin, Sergey A}, booktitle={2022 International Conference on Robotics and Automation (ICRA)}, pages={1130--1136}, year={2022},